Crohn's disease care at Mayo Clinic

 Your Mayo Clinic care team

-Absorbing nutrients and maintaining a healthy weight can be a problem for people with Crohn's disease, especially after bowel surgery.
+Absorbing nutrients and maintaining a healthy weight can be difficult for people with Crohn's disease, especially after bowel surgery.
 At Mayo Clinic, dietitians with expertise in inflammatory bowel disease are part of your treatment team.
 If your digestive problems are severe, Mayo specialists may recommend special diets or home parenteral nutrition.

 Crohn's disease often takes an even greater physical and emotional toll on young people, slowing their growth and delaying sexual maturation.
-At Mayo Clinic, young patients and their families work closely with a psychologist who can help them navigate the day-to-day difficulties of living with Crohn's disease.
+At Mayo Clinic, young people and their families work closely with a psychologist who can help them navigate the day-to-day difficulties of living with Crohn's disease.

-The longer a person has Crohn's disease, the more likely that complications will occur.
+The longer a person has Crohn's disease, the more likely it is that complications will occur.
 Through the years, Mayo Clinic specialists can provide careful, long-term monitoring and also help with decisions about school and other activities.